facebook/react-native-website/website/versioned_docs/version-0.46/flatlist.md

 ### `getItemLayout`

-`getItemLayout` is an optional optimizations that let us skip measurement of dynamic content if you know the height of items a priori. `getItemLayout` is the most efficient, and can be used in brief if you have fixed height items, for example:
+`getItemLayout` is an optional optimizations that let us skip measurement of dynamic content if you know the height of items a priori. `getItemLayout` is the most efficient if you have fixed height items, for example:

     getItemLayout={(data, index) => (
       {length: ITEM_HEIGHT, offset: ITEM_HEIGHT * index, index}